pengfeeei/cci/readme.txt

 Target cells are stored in folder data_obj/ with expression matrix file of each sub-cluster.

 3.Run CCI
-To calculation CCI score, please simplely run
+To calculate CCI score, please simplely run

    bash run_cci.sh AML1_cluster1 (toy data in data_obj/)